Frequently Asked Questions

 You need a mining permit when you are removing minerals from the ground for sale, trade or financial or personal gain.
 Exceptions to this are called exemptions.
 You can be exempted from a mining permit for the following reasons:

 - You as the landowner remove or authorize removal of mineral for use elsewhere on your land (Example: you can excavate stone or fill from one spot on your property to use for fill, driveway, landscaping, etc.)

 - You or a contractor may remove mineral necessary to construct a building.

 - Removal of noncoal materials for agricultural, solid waste disposal or government agency projects is allowed as long as no sale, trade or commercial gain is involved.

-For a more detailed explanation, please see the Technical Guidance Document No. 563-2111-101 entitled “Noncommercial Exemption from Requirements of the Noncoal SMCRA" [Link].
+For a more detailed explanation, please see the Technical Guidance Document No. 563-2111-101 entitled “Noncommercial Exemption from Requirements of the Noncoal SMCRA" [Link (PDF)].
 To inquire about a specific circumstance, contact the District Mining Office or the Bureau of Mining and Reclamation.